pachterlab/gget/docs/src/cellxgene.md

 Use when genes are provided as Ensembl IDs instead of gene names.

 `-mo` `--meta_only`
-Command line only!
 Only returns metadata dataframe (corresponds to AnnData.obs).
-Python: Use `anndata=False`.

 `-q` `--quiet`
 Command-line only.
 Prevents progress information from being displayed.